FilipZobic/gradle-spring-angular/.developer/README.md

 **NOTE!
 You could work without the plugin & save actions and at the end just run command 2.**

-1. To check formatting run: `./gradlew precommit spotlessCheck`
+1. To check formatting run: `./gradlew spotlessCheck`

-2. To fix formatting issues project scope run: `./gradlew precommit spotlessApply`
+2. To fix formatting issues project scope run: `./gradlew spotlessApply`

 ## Tools